alexhersh/alex-ohheckyeah-games-java/README.md

 	* If "Configure the **Installed JREs**" is shown at the bottom of this window, click that, make sure the **1.6** item is checked, then click OK.
 * If you're using a Leap Motion controller, make sure you're compiling with Java SE 7 (1.7):
 	* In **Run Configurations** for your application, click the **JRE** tab and select **Alternate JRE**, then select **Java SE 7** from the dropdown

-* Right-click on any of the games within `src` and choose **Run As -> Java Applet** from the menu.
-Hopefully you're seeing something awesome at this point.
+* Right-click on any of the games' main .java files within `src/org/ohheckyeah/games` (**Catchy.java**, for example) and choose **Run As -> Java Application** from the menu.
+This will create a run configuration for the game, but you'll likely crash due to running out of memory.
+* In **Run Configurations**, select your app and add the following **VM Arguments** when running the Java Application to increase memory allocated to your app.
+This is a minimum of 1gb and a maximum of 2gb of RAM:
+	* `-Xms1G`
+	* `-Xmx2G`
+* Run the application again, and you should hopefully have a game running, with mock controls.
+* Find the game's .properties file in `data/properties` to turn on a hardware controller by setting `kinect_active` or `leap_active` to true

 OhHeckYeah uses the following Java & Processing libraries, which I've included in this repository unless they're too big: